Lead in Drinking Water: Filtration Solutions for Plumbing

 Misconception: Boiling water removes lead.

-Misconception: Any water filter will reduce lead.
+Misconception: All water filters reduce lead.

 Checklist or Steps